burbilog/df-zerofill/README.md

 Fill free space with zeros up to certain percent

 # Why
-Copying huge .qcow2 files takes a lot of time.
+It takes a lot of time to copy huge .qcow2 over the network.
+And it makes no sense to copy junk inside free space, leftovers of normal VM operation.
-It's possible to save a lot of time if these files were zero-filled in free space.
+Often this space can't be compressed during backup operation, because erased files were encrypted or already compressed ones.
+Thus it's possible to save a lot of backup time if free space was filled with zero prior to backup operation.

 # Usage